John Ringling: Decline in later life

 Ringling's health soon began to fail and the Great Depression (which gripped the nation almost as soon as he acquired the American Circus Corporation) dealt a severe financial blow to the John Ringling empire.
 He lost virtually his entire fortune, but was able to retain his home, the museum and his extensive art collection.
-His wife, Mable, died in June 1929 and he remarried on June 19, 1930 to Emily Haag Buck in Jersey City, New Jersey.
+His wife, Mable, died in June 1929 and he remarried on June 19, 1930, to Emily Haag Buck in Jersey City, New Jersey.

 Ringling was voted out of control of the business in 1932 by its board of directors and Sam Gumpertz was named vice president and general manager of the circus.

 John and Emily Haag Buck divorced on July 6, 1936.

 Death

-John Ringling died on December 2, 1936 in New York City.
+John Ringling died on December 2, 1936, in New York City.
 He was the last Ringling brother to die, as well as the longest-lived of the Ringling brothers.
 He was the only brother to reach his 70s.
 Once one of the world's wealthiest men, he died with only $311 in the bank.
 At his death, he willed his Sarasota mansion, the museum, and his entire art collection to the state of Florida.
 The house, Cà d'Zan, and the John and Mable Ringling Museum of Art offer visitors a glimpse into the lifestyle of the Roaring 20s, a renowned art collection and library.
 Another of John's legacies is the Ringling College of Art and Design, which asked to adopt his name because of the cultural influence of the museum and its collection.
 A museum devoted to the Ringling Brothers Circus has been established on the estate also.

-After his death, the circus was operated by his nephew, John Ringling North, who sold the circus to Judge Roy Hofheinz of Houston and Washington, D.C. promoters Irvin Feld and Israel Feld in 1967.
+After his death, the circus was operated by his nephew, John Ringling North, who sold the circus to Judge Roy Hofheinz of Houston and Washington, D.C., promoters Irvin Feld and Israel Feld in 1967.

 In 1991, John and Mable Ringling and his sister, Ida Ringling North, were exhumed from their original resting places and reburied at the John and Mable Ringling Museum of Art, just in front and to the right of the Ca d'Zan.
 It is called the secret garden and John is buried between the two women.

-The Ringling Bros. and Barnum & Bailey Circus eventually closed after 146 years; in the face of weakening attendance, animal rights protests, and high operating costs, it performed its final show on May 21, 2017, at Nassau Veterans Memorial Coliseum.